ChunkLLM: A Lightweight Pluggable Framework for Accelerating LLMs Inference: Appendix

 \subsection{Case Study}

-To illustrate the reasoning process, we randomly sample one example from the LongBench summarization task, with its visualization results presented in Figure \ref{fig:case_study}.
+To illustrate the reasoning process, we randomly sample three examples from the passkey retrieval, Qasper and MultiFieldQA-en tasks in LongBench, with its visualization results presented in Figure \ref{fig:case_study}.
 As observed in the figure, during the generation phase, the chunks attended to by tokens within the same chunk demonstrate remarkably high consistency, corresponding to the highlighted bands in the visualization, whereas shifts in attention occur exclusively at chunk boundaries.
 This empirical observation validates the effectiveness of the proposed ICAC pattern.